Snakes in the Playground: Overview

 The band won "Hard Music Recorded Song of the Year" for the song "Rattlesnake" at the 23rd GMA Dove Awards in 1992, and for "Psychedelic Super Jesus" at the 24th GMA Dove Awards in 1993.

 Track listing

-The album contains unlisted instrumental pieces in between select tracks, like an untitled track before "Dont Use Me" and a piano piece before "Goodbye."
+The album contains unlisted instrumental pieces in between select tracks, like an untitled track before "Don't Use Me" and a piano piece before "Goodbye."